 “The Next Domain” underway may straddle Texas Highway 130 with a pedestrian bridge.
 Photo courtesy of Austin Business Journal.

 Pflugerville for the Win

-In other Pflugerville news, this past week, Negba Group Inc. revealed its plans to transform 120 acres of once-farm-land into “pedestrian-friendly community with an integrated mix of uses including housing, employment, lodging, retail, parks, natural areas and a potential civic center,” planning documents state.
+In other Pflugerville news, this past week, Negba Group Inc. to transform 120 acres of once-farm-land into “pedestrian-friendly community with an integrated mix of uses including housing, employment, lodging, retail, parks, natural areas and a potential civic center,” planning documents state.
 The project, called “North Pointe” will feature two “campuses” separated by the toll road that could be connected with a pedestrian bridge.
-The project is expected to increase residential housing demand in what is already one of the fastest-growing cities in the US.
+The project is expected to increase residential housing demand in what is already cities in the US.
 Construction expected to commence in early 2020.

 Considering a Short Term Rental Business in the City of Austin?

-Austin continues to work on solving the short term rental regulation puzzle as to how to regulate short term rental businesses currently operating within the city of Austin.
-In a recent analysis by an independent consultant, more than 75% of the 10,000 short term rentals in the city of Austin are operating unlicensed.
+Austin continues to work on solving the short term rental regulation puzzle as to how to regulate short term rental businesses currently operating within the city of Austin. by an independent consultant, more than 75% of the 10,000 short term rentals in the city of Austin are operating unlicensed.